-Writing in your journal at the end of the day gives you a chance to offload the day’s stressors and accomplishments, to track your progress on projects, to monitor your health and triggers that may cause symptoms of medical issues, and to prioritize the important things in your life.
+Writing in your journal at the end of the day gives you a chance to offload the day’s stressors and accomplishments, track your progress on projects, monitor your health and triggers that may cause symptoms of medical issues, and prioritize the important things in your life.

 Journaling reduces stress and anxiety by releasing the pent-up tension of the day, improves your immune function, keeps your memories safe, boosts your mood, and strengthens your mental and emotional core.

 This is sometimes easier said than done when you work from home with small kids to look after, have a very demanding job, work across conflicting time zones, or need to dial infrequently to meet with diverse teams around the world.

 That said, you pretty much know which hours are devoted to working, and which are not.